davidpgz/qohash-folder-explorer/README.md

 ## TODO

-Support the computing of directory size for any depth level
+Add support for directory size computing at any depth level.